-Communicable Diseases for Which Isolation or Quarantine is Required

-No student having a communicable disease, requiring a period of isolation or guarantine, shall enter or remain at a technology center site.
-This shall be in effect until the order for guarantine or isolation has expired or permission for entry and return to the technology center site and activities has been given by the local county health department or State Department of Health.
-It shall be the responsibility of the student's parent(s) or legal guardians and technology center administration-not the student's instructorto exclude the student.
+Communicable Diseases for Which Isolation or Quarantine is Required enter or remain at a technology center site.
+This shall be in effect until the order for quarantine or isolation has expired or permission for entry and return to the technology center site and activities has been given by the local county health department or State Department of Health.
+It shall be the responsibility of the student's parent(s) or legal guardians and technology center administration-not the student's instructor to exclude the student.
 In the event a student known to be infected arrives at a technology center site or, after their arrival, is discovered to be infected-a technology center site administrator shall discretely remove the student from the class or activity, place the student in a monitored room where the student will not come into close contact with non-infected persons, and contact the student's parent or legal guardian to make arrangements to send the student home.